fractl-io/fractl/README.md

 ## A Taste of Fractl

 The following code snippet shows the Fractl model for a micro-blogging platform.
-(Let's name our new micro-blogging platform `ZipZap` :-)).
+(Let's name our new micro-blogging platform as `ZipZap` :-)).

 ```clojure
 (component :ZipZap)